-2.4.8.1.1 Financial assets at fair value through profit or loss
+2.4.8.1.2 Financial assets at fair value through profit or loss

-Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
+Financial assets at fair value through profit or loss include financial assets designated upon initial recognition at fair value through profit or loss.
 Financial assets are classified as held for trading if they are acquired for selling or repurchasing in the near term.
-Derivatives, including separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments as defined by IAS 39.
+Derivatives, including separated embedded derivatives are also classified as financial assets carried at amortised cost unless they are designated as effective hedging instruments as defined by IFRS 9.